-You Forget the Key People, Places, and Things
+You Forget Key People, Places, and Things

 You Go Big When Really You Should Go Home

-You may start to feel like you're over doing everything just to impress the bride or make her happy.
+You may start to feel like you're overdoing everything just to impress the bride or make her happy.
 But instead of ordering five shots for the bride and yourself at the bachelorette party or spending a lot of cash to make her bridal shower look like it's straight out of Pinterest, remember it is okay to keep things simple.

 You Put Your Wedding Before Hers

 If you find yourself getting married around the same time as the bride, be sure to support her as much as you can.
-Share your wedding-planning tools and to-do list with her and try not to let your own wedding chaos get in the way of being there for the bride through hers.
+Share your wedding-planning tools and to-do lists with her and try not to let your own wedding chaos get in the way of being there for the bride through hers.

 You Don't Plan Out Your Hair and Makeup Beforehand

-Screenshot photos of hairdos and make up looks that you absolutely love and bring them with you on the day of the wedding when you're getting your hair and make up done.
-This way, the stylists will know the kind of look you're going for and they can stay on time.
+Screenshot photos of hairdos and makeup looks that you absolutely love, and bring them with you on the day of the wedding when you're getting your hair and makeup done.
+This way, the stylists will know the kind of look you're going for, and they can stay on time.